Urticaria is the medical term for hives. These are itchy reddish bumps, or welts, on your skin. Your dermatologist may call the bumps wheals.

 Before classifying hives as idiopathic, your doctor will check for the presence of an allergy or infection.
 If neither of these is the cause, it may be idiopathic urticaria.
-About 75 percent of cases of hives are idiopathic.
+About of cases of hives are idiopathic.

 Chronic hives don’t pose an immediate risk.
 But the sudden appearance of hives can be a sign of an allergic reaction that could lead to anaphylactic shock.
 This is a serious condition that can close off the throat and lead to strangulation.
 Use an EpiPen (a device that injects epinephrine) if you have one, and seek emergency care right away if this happens to you.